A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Shock formation outside the photosphere

 Although no shock arises inside the photosphere, a shock could be generated {\it outside} the photosphere.
 Matter is ejected through the photosphere.
 Such matter has usually been removed from the code, mainly because of difficulty of calculation in Henyey-type codes \citep[see, e.g.,][for details]{kat17palermo}.

 In the present paper, we use the nova model calculated by \citet{kat22sha}.
-They obtained internal structure from the white dwarf (WD) center to the photosphere, consistently including wind acceleration of radiation pressure gradient (so-called optically thick wind).
+They obtained internal structure from the WD center to the photosphere, consistently including wind acceleration of radiation-pressure gradient (so-called optically thick wind).
 This model is for a $1.0~M_\sun$ WD with the mass accretion rate to the WD before the outburst of ${\dot M}_{\rm acc}= 5\times 10^{-9}$ $M_\sun$ yr$^{-1}$, a typical parameter for classical novae.
 This is only the fully self-consistent model of classical nova calculation \citep[see also][for another self-consistent model, but for recurrent novae of 1.2 $M_\sun$ and 1.38 $M_\sun$ WDs]{kat17sh}.

-Figure \ref{mdot_radius_velocity}a shows the photospheric radius and wind mass loss rate of the nova outburst model mentioned above.
+Figure \ref{mdot_radius_velocity}a shows the photospheric radius and wind mass-loss rate of the nova outburst model mentioned above.
 The thermonuclear runaway starts at $t=0$, and then the hydrogen-rich envelope begins to expand.
-The wind (optically thick winds) is accelerated at $t=1.05$ day.
+The wind (optically thick wind) is accelerated at $t=1.05$ day.
 The photospheric radius reaches the maximum value of $R_{\rm ph}\sim 5\times 10^{12}$ cm ($\approx 71$ $R_\sun$) at $t=26$ day, where the photospheric temperature is $T_{\rm ph}\sim 8000$ K (not shown in Figure \ref{mdot_radius_velocity}).
-The wind mass loss rate also reaches maximum, ${\dot M}_{\rm wind}\sim 1.4\times 10^{-4}$ $M_\sun$ yr$^{-1}$.
+The wind mass loss rate also reaches the maximum, ${\dot M}_{\rm wind}\sim 1.4\times 10^{-4}$ $M_\sun$ yr$^{-1}$.
 After that, the photospheric radius decreases and the temperature increases with time because the envelope loses its mass owing to optically thick winds.